-Beginning January 1, 2017, once Once present at work compensated time will be is taken at the convenience and the discretion of the Company with due regard for your wishes and will not be unreasonably withheld.
+Once present at work compensated time is taken at the convenience and the discretion of the Company with due regard for your wishes and will not be unreasonably withheld.

-Beginning January 1, 2017, for For use of CTO for vacation five days or longer you must provide notice at least three (3) days in advance of the start of the CTO.
+For use of CTO for vacation five days or longer you must provide notice at least three (3) days in advance of the start of the CTO.
 In the event you encounter an unforeseen circumstance, and cannot provide the three days notification required, your supervisor may still approve your use of CTO based on the nature of the unforeseen circumstance.
 This decision shall not be grievable but is reviewable at the trade superintendent level.